prisma/prisma/docs/getting-started/start-from-scratch-with-empty-db/quickstart-prisma-migrate.md

 This page explains how to get started with Prisma from scratch by connecting it to an empty database.
 It uses Prisma Migrate to define and migrate your database schema.

-> ⚠️ Prisma Migrate is currently in an **experimental** state.
+> **Warning**: Prisma Migrate is currently in an **experimental** state.
 When using any of the the `prisma2 migrate` commands, you need to explicitly opt-in to that functionality via an `--experimental` flag, e.g. `prisma2 migrate save --experimental`.

 Follow these steps for an initial Prisma setup: